-To register, a student must sign into his or her myUSA portal account, click on the Students Tab, and select the Registration for DE Programs located on the left menu column.
+To register, a student must sign into his or her myUSA portal account, click on the Student Services tab, then Registrar and select the Post Professional Registration link located on the left menu column.

-If a student is registering for a seminar or certification please call the Continuing Education Office at 1-800-241-1027, ext.
-1266.
+If a student is registering for a seminar or certification they should call the Continuing Education Office at 1-800-241-1027, ext.
+1400.